mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 MLS is intended to provide strong guarantees in the face of compromise of the DS.
 Even a totally compromised DS should not be able to read messages or inject messages that will be acceptable to legitimate Clients.
-It should also not be able to undetectable remove or reorder messages.
+It should also not be able to undetectable remove, reorder or replay messages.

 However, a DS can mount a variety of DoS attacks on the system, including total DoS attacks (where it simply refuses to forward any